cakephp/docs/en/core-libraries/events.rst

     $this->Order->getEventManager($statistics);

 As you can see in the above code, the `attach` function can handle instances of the `CakeEventListener` interface.
-Internally the event manager will read the array returned by `implementedEvents` method and wire the callbacks accordingly.
+Internally, the event manager will read the array returned by `implementedEvents` method and wire the callbacks accordingly.

 Establishing priorities